Dumat al-Jandal: Nabataean kingdom

 Sacrifices of animals were common and Porphyry's De Abstenentia (3rd century AD) reports that in Dūmah, a boy was sacrificed annually and was buried underneath an altar.
 Some scholars have extrapolated this practice to the rest of the Nabataeans.

 Excavations made by Khaleel Ibrahim al-Muaikel in 1986 added to observations made in 1976 that a homogeneous layer of Roman-Nabataean pottery sherds indicating a prosperous community during the time of the Nabataeans, to whose realm this part of the region probably belonged.

+Excavations in 2011 uncovered a large open-air Nabataean triclinium (banqueting hall) on a rocky promontory within the western settlement of the oasis.
+The U-shaped structure, built of stone benches instead of walls, was primarily used between the late 1st century BC to the late 1st or early 2nd century AD.
+Pottery vessels and fireplaces distributed across the surface attest to gatherings held at the site.
+Among the remains were serving bowls, cereal grains, dates, figs, olives, pomegranates, grapevine charcoal, and burned caprine bones.

+Between 2009 and 2018, the site was the focus of a joint Saudi–Italian–French archaeological mission, whose published findings — including the 2011 discovery of the Nabataean triclinium and the 2020 report of a 6th-millennium BC megalithic platform — have substantially expanded scholarly understanding of the oasis.